JadeAnt/Headphone-eCommerce-Store/README.md

 # Headphone-eCommerce-Store

+## Description
 A simple eCommerce Store built using Flutter for different types of headphones with shopping cart functionality.

-## Description

 ## Tasks
+- Design and build an eCommerce store app
+- Add shopping cart functionality to the store to allow for checkout

 ## Images and Screenshots